 Disciplinary records will be retained by the Office of Student Conduct and Community Standards for seven (7) years.
+Case files involving disciplinary suspension or expulsion will be retained permanently.

 3. Confidentiality

 Student disciplinary records, except as hereinafter provided, will be confidential except to authorized University personnel engaged in authorized functions regarding examination of these records.
 These records are protected by the Family Education Rights and Privacy Act (FERPA).
 Records will be released to an outside agency only through a signed release from the student or a court subpoena.